Permafrost/Tundra/readme.md

     # returns the current thread's call stack
     tundra.service:callstack

+    # provides a try/catch/finally pattern for flow services: if $service throws an exception
+    # when invoked, then the $catch service is invoked (with $exception, $exception.class,
+    # $exception.message and $exception.stack arguments added to pipeline); the $finally service
+    # is then invoked, whether an exception was thrown by $service or not
+    tundra.service:ensure($service, $catch, $finally, $pipeline)

     # calls the given service dynamically, either synchronously or asynchronously
     tundra.service:invoke($service, $pipeline, $mode)